-One example comparable to the NFL Sunday Ticket Situation is regular cable.
+Another example comparable to the NFL Sunday Ticket Situation is regular cable.
 Regular cable channels are like NFL games because they air on the same time slots and are comparable products within types of channels.
 While consumers can select from different packages, consumers cannot select specific channels they would like to purchase as a part of their cable plan.
 They are only offered usually tiered packages, starting from the most basic of cable packages that only include few channels, ranging to expensive packages in which include hundreds sometimes even thousands of channels.
 However, if there is one channel specifically a consumer wants to watch, they cannot add this channel to their preexisting cable package.
 They are forced to either not consume this channel and its content or purchase the minimum tier that includes the desired channel, and more than likely this tier includes channels that they would not watch otherwise.
+DirecTV for example, offers these tiered packages in different categories, with different price levels for additional tiers.
+They offer a base plan called the entertainment plan, upon which a consumer could add the choice package that includes a variety of sports channels, the ultimate package, which includes everything in the choice package and more sports and movie channels, and finally the premier package, including everything in the ultimate package and more premium networks (DirecTV).
+If a consumer who uses DirecTV wanted to watch the NHL Network, that channel is included in the Ultimate tier, so the consumer would need to purchase all channels in the ultimate tier, which also includes the choice tier.

 These examples show that the provided explanation is causal because when in similar circumstances, other business entities take similar approaches to what the NFL does.
 It is optimal to force consumers to purchase a grand bundle at a higher purchase price for more goods than they had originally wanted to purchase.
-Additionally, other sports including the MLB have begun taking steps towards a more centralized streaming service and may begin to have a similar pricing structure in the NFL in the future.
+Additionally, other sports including the MLB have begun taking steps towards a more centralized streaming service and may begin to have a similar pricing structure to the NFL in the future.